mathquill/mathquill/README.md

 - `make dev` won't try to minify MathQuill (which can be annoyingly slow)
 - `make test` builds `mathquill.test.js` (used by `test/unit.html`) and also doesn't minify
+- `make basic` builds `mathquill-basic.{js,css}` and
+  `font/Symbola-basic.{eot,ttf}`; serve and load them instead for a stripped- down version of MathQuill for basic mathematics, without advanced LaTeX commands.
+Specifically, it doesn't let you type LaTeX backslash commands with `\` or text blocks with `$`, and also won't render any LaTeX commands that can't by typed without `\`.
+The resulting JS is only somewhat smaller, but the font is like 100x smaller.
+(TODO: reduce full MathQuill's font size.)

 ## Understanding The Source Code